 As early as 1850, it was a popular outdoor destination for visitors from nearby Atlanta, and understandably so; it’s a naturally striking and attractive place.
 Which is why early-20th-century white supremacists decided to make this remarkable geological formation their own, and that — like so many ramifications of history — remains inescapable unto the present day.

-And make no mistake: the originators of this memorial were white supremacists, and not just people “interested in Southern history” or whatever.
-The concept for the memorial carving was first conceived of by one C. Helen Plane.
-A charter member of the United Daughters of the Confederacy, Mrs. Plane originally envisioned a memorial depicting Robert E. Lee heroically leading not only Confederate soldiers, but also Ku Klux Klansman.
+And make no mistake: the originators of this memorial were white supremacists, and not just people “interested in Southern history.”
+The concept for the memorial carving was first conceived of by C. Helen Plane.
+A charter member of the United Daughters of the Confederacy, Plane originally envisioned a memorial depicting Robert E. Lee heroically leading not only Confederate soldiers, but also Ku Klux Klansman.
 The UDC started advocating for the creation of the monument at Stone Mountain in 1914; in 1915, the second iteration of the KKK was founded on top of Stone Mountain; and in 1916, Sam Venable — one of the owners of Stone Mountain, as well as a Klansman — granted the UDC permission to begin creation of the Confederate memorial on the north face of the mountain.
-So, yeah, that’s how all this got started.

-In 1958, the State of Georgia purchased Stone Mountain with an eye toward reviving and completing the memorial, at a time that just happened to coincide with the Civil Rights Era (at the very least, the state did go through the process of condemning the property after buying it, thus eliminating the easement held by the KKK).
+In 1958, the State of Georgia purchased Stone Mountain with an eye toward reviving and completing the memorial, at a time that coincided with the Civil Rights Era.
+The State of Georgia went through the process of condemning the property after buying it, thus eliminating the easement held by the KKK.
 Work began anew using an updated design — no Klansmen this time, just Robert E. Lee, Thomas “Stonewall” Jackson, Jefferson Davis, and their beloved horses — and was completed in 1972.
 Measuring 76 feet by 158 feet and covering 1.57 acres, it is the largest bas-relief sculpture in the world.

-The laser light show recently added three flame cannons, and looks totally insane.
+The laser light show recently added three flame cannons, and looks impressive.